-Dulse can be torn up and used as condiment, added to soups after cooking, mixed into salads and vegetable stir-fries, or eaten out of hand as a snack.
-It makes a versatile last minute addition to a wide variety of dishes, and provides a crispy snack and sandwich topping when fried briefly in a skillet on medium heat with a little butter or oil.
-Crispy dulse can be processed in an electric coffee grinder to be used as a salt substitute and flavor additive.
+Dulse can be cut with scissors into bite sized pieces and used as a condiment, added to soups and chowders after cooking, mixed into salads and vegetable stir-fries, or eaten out of hand as a snack.
+It makes a versatile last minute addition to a wide variety of dishes, and provides a crispy snack and sandwich topping when fried briefly in a skillet or toasted in the oven on medium heat with butter or oil.
+Crispy dulse can be processed in an electric coffee grinder to be used as a salt substitute and seasoning.

-Seaweed Salt n' Vinegar Chips
+Seaweed Salt 'n Vinegar Chips

 Take several handfuls of dulse and rub thoroughly with oil and apple cider vinegar.
 Toast in the oven for 5-10 minutes at 300° until crisp.
 The reddish color will cook to green if baked in the oven at higher temperatures for longer lengths of time.

 Crisp the dulse in a low heat skillet or oven and process into flakes with an electric coffee grinder.
 Cut 1 stick of butter into small slices and blend thoroughly with 2-3 TBSP of dulse flakes with a stiff spoon.

 Combine crisped dulse with basil, garlic, olive oil, nuts, parmesan cheese etc. and blend in a food processor.
 Serve on pasta, eggs, or toast.